USING IRONOCR

 We need an efficient Optical Character Recognition (OCR) engine that can process the video and get subtitle files irrespective of the subtitle language.

 There are many libraries available that provide OCR results.
-Some of them are paid, some of them are difficult to use, and some of them are not efficient or accurate, so It is very difficult to find a library that is free, efficient, easy to use, and provide accurate result.
+Some of them are paid, some of them are difficult to use, and some of them are not efficient or accurate, so it is very difficult to find a library that is free, efficient, easy to use, and provides accurate results.

 IronOCR